Vector Transport Free Riemannian LBFGS for Optimization on Symmetric Positive Definite Matrix Manifolds: Simulations

-We can also compare the performance of algorithms in terms of type of retraction.
-Tables \ref{table_RiemMax_10n2_K2_expm} and \ref{table_RiemMax_10n2_K2_taylor} report performances where exponential map and Taylor approximation of exponential map are used for retraction, respectively.
-Comparing these tables shows that using Taylor approximation usually converges faster than using exponential map which makes sense because exponential map requires passing on geodesics.
+\textbf{$\bullet$ Discussion by Varying Retraction Type:} We can also compare the performance of algorithms in terms of type of retraction.
+Table \ref{table_RiemMax_10n2_K2_expm} and the Table 1 of Supplementary Material report performances where exponential map and Taylor approximation of exponential map are used for retraction, respectively.
+Comparing these tables shows that using Taylor approximation usually converges with less number of iterations compared to using exponential map.
+It makes sense because exponential map requires passing on geodesics.
 This difference of pacing is more obvious for larger number of components, i.e., $K=5$.
 Our two proposed mappings outperform no mapping for both types retraction.
 This shows that our mappings are effective regardless of the details of operators.